Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 Here are the official equivalences established by ETS between TOEIC® scores and CEFR levels:

 These correspondences are official and internationally recognized.
-Unlike other approximate scales, these thresholds are defined by ETS itself.
+Unlike other approximate grids, these thresholds are defined by ETS itself.

 What Does Each Level Mean in Practice?